domdavis/ch-products-elite-map/layouts/full.md

-# Elite: Dangerous - Full HOTAS layout (version 2.1.1)
+# Elite: Dangerous - Full HOTAS layout (version 3.0.0)

-This map introduces a new modifier button (the `alt` button), tightens up much of the grouping that was set in previous versions, and moves some button assignments around to facilitate this.

-Notes are included below to indicate changes from previous maps.
-It is also recommended you study the [Layout][pdf] before flying with this map.
+This map introduces mappings for driving and shooting on the planets surface.
+It is recommended you study the [Layout][pdf] before flying with this map.

 > **Note:** The map is almost entirely virtual.
 Most definitions are done via CMS rather than direct mappings on the devices.

+## Mouse

+By default mouse head-look is disabled.
+On screens where the mouse can be used (e.g. station interface and galaxy may) it controls the cursor.

-## Axis Layout
+## Axis Layout (Flight)

 ### Fighterstick